Grafton railway station, Auckland: Services

-Bus routes 30, 70, 75, 295, 309, 321 and the Inner Link serve Grafton station.
+Bus routes 30, 70, 75, 295, 309, 309X, 321, Inner Link serve Grafton station.

 Future

-When the City Rail Link opens in late 2024, rail services at Grafton Station will change significantly.
-The Western Line will no longer serve the station, as it will be rerouted through the new tunnels between Mount Eden and Britomart.
-Instead, the Southern Line will be rerouted through Grafton on its way between Newmarket and the City Centre, and a new Crosstown Line will also serve the station as part of its route between Henderson and Otahuhu.
+When the City Rail Link opens in 2026, rail services at Grafton Station will change significantly.
+The Western Line will no longer serve the station, as it will be rerouted through the new tunnels between Maungawhau and Britomart.
+Instead, the Southern Line will be rerouted through Grafton on its way between Newmarket and the City Centre, and the Onehunga Line will also be rerouted to serve the station as part of its route between Maungawhau and Onehunga.

 History

 Grafton Station replaced Boston Road station, and is located approximately 300m north-east of the site of the former station.
 The station was re-sited at a cost of $3 million to make it closer to major destinations such as the hospital and to allow more direct interchange to bus routes than the previous site.

+The new station had both the name Grafton and Khyber Pass proposed.
+The New Zealand Geographic Board decided on choosing the name Grafton Railway Station.
+The Grafton Residents' Association and Auckland City Council supported the chosen moniker.

 The line through the station was electrified in 2014, and AM class EMUs replaced diesel powered trains on the Western Line in 2015.